electronicbits/github-actions-docker/README.md

 # github-actions-docker
-Using github actions to deploy docker containers
+Using github actions to build and run docker containers